 The default names for the system files are DATABASE.SDB, DATABASE.SBB, and DATABASE.JNL, where DATABASE is the name of the database.
-To change the default names, use the DB\DbFil, DB\BbFil, and DB\JnFil keywords in the dmconfig.ini file.
-Use DB\DbFil to specify the name of the system data file, DB\BbFil to specify the name of the system BLOB file, and DB\JnFil to specify the name of the system Journal file.
+To change the default names, use the DB_DbFil, DB_BbFil, and DB_JnFil keywords in the dmconfig.ini file.
+Use DB_DbFil to specify the name of the system data file, DB_BbFil to specify the name of the system Journal file.
 Specify a new name before creating a database or the default name will be used.
 The name of a system file may not be changed after creating the database.

-DATABASE.BB.DATABASE is the name of the database.
-To change the default names, use the DB\UsrDb and DB\UsrBb keywords in the dmconfig.ini file.
-Use DB\UsrDb to specify the name and size of the default user data file, and DB\UsrBb to specify the name and size of the default user BLOB file.
+The default user files names are DATABASE.DB and DATABASE.BB.DATABASE is the name of the database.
+To change the default names, use the DB_UsrDb and DB_UsrBb keywords in the dmconfig.ini file.
+Use DB_UsrDb to specify the name and size of the default user data file, and DB_UsrBb to specify the name and size of the default user BLOB file.
 When using these two keywords to specify new names for the default user files, also include the size of the file in Data pages or BLOB frames, separated from the filename by a space or comma.
 If the default name is not used for either of the default user files, specify a new name before creating the database.